Follow us

 In a stimulating and supportive environment, your teenagers will benefit from a mountain program focused on sports.
 Although the main outlines of the program are already defined, the daily activities are collaborative, developed in partnership with your children to grant them enough freedom while guiding them in decision-making.
 This summer mountain camp for teenagers consists of 3 days of trekking in the Aiguilles Rouges massif, followed by 3 days in the heart of the Mont-Blanc massif on the Glacier du Tour.
 It ensures your child daily physical activities and a unique high-mountain experience.

-Throughout this stay, a real group cohesion will be established, allowing your child to fully experience teamwork during glacier hiking.
+Throughout this trip, a real group cohesion will be established, allowing your child to fully experience teamwork during glacier hiking.
 Values such as trust, mutual assistance, encouragement, respect for others, and risk awareness will be at the core of this experience, representing a significant step towards adulthood!
 To meet the needs of your children, this camp is led by two mountain professionals specialized in activities with minors, complemented by two additional professionals during glacier activities.
 This summer camp for teenagers is suitable for both beginners and experienced athletes.
 Regular practice of endurance sports is necessary.

 The collective formula associates several people who do not necessarily know each other.
 It allows for a planned program to benefit from an attractive price on fixed dates.
 This formula is ideal for people looking for the friendliness of a group.